lazhoff/mule-secureprops-cli/README.md

 ## General Notes
-**Postman Encrypt/Decrypt** → maps to file-level encryption Uses the Mule Secure Properties Tool in string mode, encrypting the entire JSON file as one block.
+**Postman Encrypt/Decrypt** → maps to file-level encryption Uses the Mule Secure Properties Tool in string mode, encrypting the entire file as one block.
 Output looks like:

 ```sh